 As far as silver mining stocks are concerned, they’re less popular than gold-mining stocks.
 This is in part because much of the silver mining throughout the world is done by companies that mine other metals, including gold.

 It will be much more difficult to get a pure play on silver mining stocks than will be for gold-mining stocks.

 The gold-mining sector is highly specialized.
-Unless you work in the gold-mining industry, you probably have very little understanding of how it works and what the forces are that affect stock prices.
+In fact, it's usually only gold miners or people working for a gold mining company who have an understanding of how it works and what the forces are that affect stock prices.

 A better way to invest in gold-mining stocks may be through mutual funds.
 Generally speaking, mutual funds are actively managed funds.

 That means the fund manager actively buys and sells stock in various companies, rather than tying the fund’s portfolio to match an underlying index.

 The fund manager will attempt to invest in the gold mining companies that show the greatest future potential and likelihood of price appreciation.